-This plug-on module extends the voice module by an RS232 interface (V24).
+To expand the voice module, we offer a plug-on module with an RS232 interface.
 Only the signals RxD, TxD and GND are supported.
 The signals are made available in standards compliant levels.
 The plug-on module is required, for example, to trigger announcements (as described in point 9).